neoforged/Documentation/docs/items/tools.md

 A `HolderSet` can be created from a `TagKey` via `Registry#getOrThrow`.
 :::

-Creating any tool or multitool-like item (i.e. an item that combines two or more tools into one, e.g. an axe and a pickaxe as one item) does not need to extend any of the existing `DiggerItem`s or `SwordItem`.
-It simply can be implemented using a combination of the following parts:
+Creating any tool or multitool-like item (i.e. an item that combines two or more tools into one, e.g. an axe and a pickaxe as one item) is possible without using any of the existing `ToolMaterial` references.
+It can be implemented using a combination of the following parts:

 - Adding a `Tool` with your own rules by setting `DataComponents#TOOL` via `Item.Properties#component`.
 - Adding [attribute modifiers][attributemodifier] to the item (e.g. attack damage, attack speed) via `Item.Properties#attributes`.
 - Adding item durability via `Item.Properties#durability`.
 - Allowing the item to be repaired via `Item.Properties#repariable`.
 - Allowing the item to be enchanted via `Item.Properties#enchantable`.
+- Allowing the item to be used as a weapon and potentially disable blockers by setting `DataComponents#WEAPON` via `Item.Properties#component`.
 - Overriding `IItemExtension#canPerformAction` to determine what [`ItemAbility`s][itemability] the item can perform.
 - Calling `IBlockExtension#getToolModifiedState` if you want your item to modify the block state on right click based on the `ItemAbility`s.
 - Adding your tool to some of the `minecraft:enchantable/*` `ItemTags` so that your item can have certain enchantments applied to it.
 - Adding your tool to some of the `minecraft:*_preferred_weapons` tags to allow mobs to favor your weapon to pickup and use.

+For shields, you can apply the [`DataComponents#EQUIPPABLE`][equippable] data component for the offhand and `DataComponents#BLOCKS_ATTACKS` for reducing damage to the held entity when active.

 ## `ItemAbility`s

 `ItemAbility`s are an abstraction over what an item can and cannot do.
 This includes both left-click and right-click behavior.
 NeoForge provides default `ItemAbility`s in the `ItemAbilities` class:

-- Digging abilities.
-These exist for all four `DiggerItem` types as mentioned above, as well as sword and shears digging.
 - Axe right-click abilities for stripping (logs), scraping (oxidized copper), and unwaxing (waxed copper).
 - Shovel right-click abilities for flattening (dirt paths) and dousing (campfires).
 - Shear abilities for harvesting (honeycombs), removing armor (armored wolves), carving (pumpkins), disarming (tripwires), and trimming (stop plants from growing).